HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 Method

-[Follow along with Kathy](https://drive.google.com/a/mycroft.ai/file/d/1bJ_aPT-bplQElSoZcZ_FQUruWa3iFJZ5/view?usp=sharing), our Community Manager, as she guides you through the upgrade process via voice.
+[Follow along with Kathy](https://drive.google.com/a/chatterbox.ai/file/d/1bJ_aPT-bplQElSoZcZ_FQUruWa3iFJZ5/view?usp=sharing), our Community Manager, as she guides you through the upgrade process via voice.

 * Take your Mark 1 out of its box, and give it a wipe over with a damp \(not wet\) cotton cloth, to remove dust.
 Be careful as the acrylic front plate can scratch if you use an abrasive cloth.
 Gently blow into the ports on the back of the device, and the ventilation holes on the top and bottom, to blow away excess dust.
 * Plug Mark 1 into power
 * The Mark 1 device will power on with ‘white spinning eyes’.
 This will last around 20 seconds to 1 minute.
 Mark 1 will then have ‘full blue eyes’.
 * Mark 1 will then advise that it needs to be connected to WiFi.
-* Follow [the instructions to connect Mark 1 to WiFi](https://mycroft.ai/documentation/mark-1/#getting-mark-1-connected-to-the-internet-using-a-network-cable), or connect an ethernet cable to the ethernet socket on the back of the device.
+* Follow [the instructions to connect Mark 1 to WiFi](https://chatterbox.ai/documentation/mark-1/#getting-mark-1-connected-to-the-internet-using-a-network-cable), or connect an ethernet cable to the ethernet socket on the back of the device.
 * Once you are connected to WiFi, Mark 1 will advise that you need to pair the device.
-Pair the device on home.mycroft.ai [following these instructions.](https://mycroft.ai/documentation/mark-1/#pairing-the-mark-1)
+Pair the device on home.chatterbox.ai [following these instructions.](https://chatterbox.ai/documentation/mark-1/#pairing-the-mark-1)
 * If you hear the message Error occurred in processing pairing Skill, don’t worry, this is common for Mark 1 that are doing their first update in a little while.
 * Your Mark 1 will now appear frozen; it won’t respond to voice commands.
 * Reboot the Device by removing the power supply, waiting 10 seconds then plugging the power supply back in.
 * You will see ‘grey spinny eyes’ then ‘full blue eyes’ after about 20 seconds to 1 minute
 * Speak the command Install platform patch.
-Mycroft will respond with installing.
+Chatterbox will respond with installing.
 * Mark 1 will then show ‘blue eye’ and display ‘UPDATING’ on screen.
 * Updating will take between 15 minutes and 90 minutes depending on your internet connection.
 * Mark 1 will reboot after the update is complete.